 Signs you need bed bug control

-- Itchy bites in a line or cluster, often on arms, shoulders or legs after sleeping
+- Itchy bites in a line or cluster after sleeping

-- Small rust-coloured or dark spots on sheets, mattress seams or the headboard
+- Rust-coloured spots on sheets, mattress seams, or the headboard

 How we treat bed bug control in Washington Heights